JDM95aus/OpenSourceTerraCore/integration/Thermal_core.md

 ## 1. Executive Summary

-The Terracore Thermal Core is a standalone, hermetically sealed thermal regulation module that provides laboratory-grade temperature stability (±0.5°C) in harsh, off-grid environments.
+The OpenSourceTerracore Thermal Core is a standalone, hermetically sealed thermal regulation module that provides laboratory-grade temperature stability (±0.5°C) in harsh, off-grid environments.
 It solves the critical challenge of precision thermal management where grid power is unavailable or unreliable, using a biomass gasifier as its primary ruggedized heat source.
 This technology is a foundational platform for applications in remote medical storage, scientific processes, and advanced field-deployable manufacturing, beginning with the Open-Source Terracore Food Synthesizer.

 ## 2. The Core Innovation: Isolated Precision